lukifer23/StreetSpec/INSTALLATION.md

 ### Option 1: NSIS Installer (Recommended)

 1. **Download the installer**
-   - Download `PoleCheck-Desktop-Setup-{version}.exe` from the releases page
+   - Download `StreetSpec-Desktop-Setup-{version}.exe` from the releases page

 2. **Run the installer**
    - Double-click the installer executable